malm0d/RareSkills-RareWeek-Circom/day2.md

 ```
 In the above if we put `input` for `intermediate`, then we must be explicit with the input in the JSON.

-"output" is shorthand for ...
+"output" is shorthand for “this signal’s value should be exposed as part of the circuit’s public output”.

+Signals are runtime variables.

 Code a powers function `XtoN` (a template in circom)
 ```